K1D77A/cl-docker-containers/README.md

 Currently 2 Dockerfiles for SBCL that will build a SBCL Core file that can be used with multi stage builds.

-They are available in the ghcr.io/k1d77a/
+They are available @ ghcr.io/k1d77a/

 They are currently SBCL version 2.4.5